jvandemo/deqorator/README.md

         next();
     });

-Once you have defined all the middleware, you can start decorating objects:
+Once you have defined all the middleware for the deqorator, you can use it to decorate as many objects as you like:

     var item = {},
         item2 = {};